michellejm/guns_in_America/index.md

 ### Identifying topics

 After some tinkering, I chose 24 topics with 2 words and then 10 words each.
 After 24, the topics started to be uninterpretable, and with fewer than 10 words, it's difficult to determine exactly what the topic was about.
 I then interpreted each topic based on my own understanding of the events and the discourse around gun control, I grouped them into broad categories and more narrow ones.
-The broad categories are: culture, incidents, legal issues, government, gun type, gun control, and sales.
-Though gun control is a legal issue, there are some legal issues that are distinct from gun control.
+The broad categories are: culture, incidents, government, guns (as objects), and gun control, which managed to capture all of the categories with little overlap.

 Without human interpretation, these topics are meaningless, but this is also one junction where bias is often introduced.
 I then categorized each topic into a general category for analysis.
 For example, I classified Topic 0 as an 'incident', specifically, 'Parkland'.
 The 2 word version of Topic 0 is [shooting, mass], which tells us it was a mass shooting, but not which one.
 The 10 word version is [shooting, mass, people, florida, parkland, left, dead, two, victim, shooter], which tells us that this topic refers to the mass shooting in Parkland Florida.
-Some words are still so general that they are not helpful in figuring out what the topic is (i.e., 'people', 'left'), and these words probably could be removed with the stop words, but they also don't detract, so we won't worry about them.
+Some words are still so general that they are not helpful in figuring out what the topic is (i.e., 'people', 'left'), and these words probably could be removed with the stop words, but they also don't detract from the meaning, so I left them.
 The results are in the table below.

 | Topic |	ten words                     | words2        | general      | specific        |
 |:-----:|:-------------------------------:|:-------------:|:------------:|:---------------:|